-Computing in the Physical World Engages Innovators and Makers
+Computing in the World Uses Innovators and Makers

 Matt Arnold serves as associate director of instruction for Project Lead The Way and has played an integral role in shaping the new computer science experiences for our PLTW K-12 Computer Science pathway.

 Imagine walking through a dark, pedestrian tunnel when the ceiling begins to slowly light up with twinkling stars.
 As more pedestrians enter the tunnel, vibrant colors and shapes flow across the ceiling, increasing in intensity with the rush of people.
 This isn't a virtual reality experience, but rather an example of physical computing – in this case, the programmable interaction between a tunnel of LEDs (light-emitting diodes) and people walking through it.
 For entertainment, safety, and the revitalization of an old Victorian railway tunnel, the Clink Street Bridge Tunnel of London, England, now features a similar interactive system.

 The concept of physical computing is the focal point of PLTW’s new middle school unit – Computer Science for Innovators and Makers – which schools can offer students starting in the 2017-18 school year.

 Computer Science for Innovators and Makers will center on physical computing projects that bring programming out of the virtual environment and into the physical world.
 Throughout the unit, students will design and develop programmed devices along with the code that brings them to life.
 These personally relevant, visible, tangible, and shareable creations promote student awareness of interactive systems and broaden their understanding of abstract computer science concepts.